 It’s not compulsory, but it’s a good precautionary measure to protect your interest in a property while preventing others from buying it.
-In other words, a caveat is a legally certified way of reserving your prospective new home.
+In other words, it is a legally certified way of reserving your prospective new home.

 Your lawyer will need to lodge a caveat with the Singapore Land Authority (SLA) to fill a form that contains information which includes details of the buyer and transaction, before paying a fee.

-Once your URA caveat is approved, you can legally prevent the seller of the property from making a deal with someone else.
+Once the document is approved, you can legally prevent the seller of the property from making a deal with someone else.

 Do note that this information is public.
 (Remember how we said that this information is readily available on the URA transactions tool?)

 So when you lodge a caveat, you’re basically showing the world how much you’re paying for a property.
-This also means that the public (including your nosy neighbour) can search for your caveat and find out how much you’re buying or selling your home for, and vice versa.
+This also means that the public (including your nosy neighbour) can search for your address on it and find out how much you’re buying or selling your home for, and vice versa.

-So, how does the URA caveat affect you?
+So, how does lodging the document with SLA affect you?
 And more importantly, why should you bother to search for caveats?